LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: Introduction

+While BO is effective at identifying promising regions, it is less suited for local refinement.
+Indeed, acquisition functions often induce clustering of evaluation points \cite{qin2017improving}, which can lead to near-singular kernel matrices and numerical instability in GP inference \cite{wendland2004scattered, wynne2021convergence}.
 In practice, the ill-conditioning is mitigated by adding a regularization term (nugget) to the diagonal of the kernel matrix.
-This regularization improves numerical stability, but alters the GP posterior \cite{rasmussen2005} and consequently may negatively affect the sequential selection of candidates.
-Additionally, it also limits the accuracy of the recovered minimum due to the induced regularization floor.
-As a result, the GP surrogate is generally not an accurate enough model for local optimization.
+This regularization improves numerical stability, but is equivalent to introducing additional observation noise, thereby modifying the GP posterior \cite{rasmussen2005} and potentially affecting the sequential selection of candidates.
+Additionally, it limits the accuracy of the recovered minimum due to the induced regularization floor \cite{wynne2021convergence}.
+Beyond numerical issues, global stationary GPs are inherently limited for local refinement, as they must trade off global fit against local fidelity \cite{rasmussen2005}.
+In particular, resolving ill-conditioned minima typically requires either dense sampling or localized modeling \cite{eriksson2019scalable, visser2025labcat}.
+As a result, the GP surrogate is generally not accurate enough for local optimization with tight tolerances.

-On the other hand, local gradient-based optimization techniques, such as trust region methods, gradient descent and (quasi)-Newton methods (see, e.g., \citet{nocedal2006numerical} for an overview), are designed to efficiently exploit local information and often exhibit fast convergence.
-However, they are fundamentally limited if the objective function is non-convex, and lack guarantees of global optimality.
-Even when multiple independent restarts are performed to mitigate the sensitivity to initialization, each run explores only a subset of the design space.
-Because such restarts are typically treated independently, no information is shared across runs, preventing the reuse of past function evaluations.
-This results in data-inefficient optimization techniques, which is particularly problematic when function evaluations are expensive, such as in engineering design where function evaluations often entail computationally intensive simulations.
+On the other hand, local gradient-based methods \cite{nocedal2006numerical}, such as trust region, gradient descent, or quasi-Newton methods, efficiently exploit local information and often exhibit fast convergence.
+However, they are sensitive to initialization and lack guarantees of global optimality in non-convex settings.
+While multiple restarts can partially address this issue, they usually do not leverage information across runs, leading to poor sample efficiency when evaluations are expensive.

-The limitations of both approaches motivate methods that combine the global exploration capabilities of BO with the efficient local exploitation of local optimization techniques.